Loop Groups and Twisted K-Theory II

 represents an element of~$\tKGG$.
 Furthermore, it only depends on~$V$ up to isomorphism and is additive, so defines a map

 \endproclaim

 \flushpar In the odd case the $\cco$-action comes from that on~$\SS_0(A)\subset \SS$, since $\dim Z_A = \dim G\pmod2$.

 \demo{Proof} Recall from~\cite{FHT1,Appendix~A.5} that the family~$\{\opA\}$ of skew-adjoint Fredholm operators represents an element of twisted $K$-theory if $\opA^2+1$~is compact and $A\mapsto (\opA,\opA^2+1)$ is continuous as a map into the product ~$\Cal{B}(W)\times \Cal{K}(W)$ of bounded and compact operators.
 Here $\Cal{B}(W)$~has the compact-open topology and $\Cal{K}(W)$~the norm topology.
 By the remarks in~\cite{AS,Appendix~1} for this purpose we can replace the compact-open topology on~$\Cal{B}(W)$ with the strong operator topology.
 From~\thetag{3.36} we see that $\opA^2+1=(1-D_A^2)\inv $~is the inverse of~$2E_A+C$ for some constant~$C$, and the latter is a positive operator.
-By \theprotag{2.45} {Lemma} the energy operator of a finitely reducible positive energy representation has eigenvalues of finite multiplicity tending to infinity, whence its inverse is compact.
+By \theprotag{2.45} {Lemma} the energy operator of a finitely reducible positive energy representation~$V$ has eigenvalues of finite multiplicity tending to infinity.
+The same is true for the spin representation~$S$ by explicit construction~\thetag{3.15}, so it is also true for the energy operator of the tensor product~$W$, whence the inverse of~$2E_A+C$ is compact.

 For the continuity we prove first that $A\mapsto(\opA^2+1)=(1-D_A^2)\inv $ is norm continuous.
 To ease the notation set~$y=D_A$ and $x=D_{A+\beta \,ds}=y+b$, where $b=\gamma (\beta ^*)$ is a bounded operator continuously varying with~$\beta $; see~\thetag{3.34}.
 Then